Celebrating information accessibility and raising awareness of Open Standards. Learn more.

 What are Open Standards?

-They are formats which everybody can use free of charge and restriction.
+They are formats and protocols which everybody can use free of charge and restriction.
 They come with compatibility "built-in" - the way they work is shared publicly and any organisation can use them in their products and services without asking for permission.
 Open Standards are the foundation of cooperation and modern society: train tracks, power sockets, and natural language are all examples of specifications that we all rely on and take for granted.
 Imagine if speaking English required permission and a license fee - society would be backward and chaotic.
 Read more about Open Standards and what defines them.

 You can participate by organising activities in your home town, distributing fliers, organising talks, adding a banner on your blog, donating money, and much more.
 Get involved!